Asakusa Area

 Incense urn

-Let’s buy a bundle of incense for ¥100 at the window to the right.
-We’ll light it in the burner near the window, then stick it upright in the giant urn and go up the steps and look into the temple itself.
-Make an offering and a wish if you like.
+Now let’s go up the steps and pay our respects at the temple itself.
 At Buddhist temples, you don’t need to clap – just toss your offering coin, bow, fold your hands, make a wish, and bow again before you leave.

 The side gate changes color as you watch as you watch